 The programme ties in with ESE's ambition to offer research oriented education.
-The ESE educational vision also emphasises an academic community of students and lecturers to create, disseminate and apply scientific knowledge; face-toface contact and interaction between students and lecturers; and the use of technology as a means, not an end in itself.
+The ESE educational vision also emphasises an academic community of students and lecturers to create, disseminate and apply scientific knowledge; face-to-face contact and interaction between students and lecturers; and the use of technology as a means, not an end in itself.

-For all bachelor programmes, ESE offers a combination of lectures, small-scale tutorials in the first year, online exercise materials, exercise lectures and skills training in the first two years.
-The first two years consist of 15 to 21 contact hours per week.
+For all bachelor programmes, ESE offers a combination of lectures, small-scale tutorials in the first two years, online exercise materials, video lectures and skills training in the first two years.
+The first two years of the programme consist of 10 to 15 contact hours per week.
 In the first two years, small-scale tutorials and guidance and skills groups are organised.
-These groups consist of a maximum of 30 students.
+These groups consist of maximum 30 students.
 In the first year, a guidance programme is organised, with a maximum of 15 students per group.
 The first year tutorials are mandatory.
 The tutorials are led by student teaching assistants under supervision of a Teacher of the Tutor Academy.
 ESE aims for the tutorials to be interactive and to discuss and practice the more complicated matters of the specific course.

 In the third year, lectures and small-scale seminars are used.
 In the latter research articles are discussed and active participation and interaction is expected of students.
 The seminars comprise of groups of a maximum of 24 students.
+The site visit made apparent that within the different majors, the group size in the lectures is usually smaller than in the first two years of the bachelor programme.